 Here is a list of things I would recommend to writers starting out:

-3) Get real about critiquing.
-To do so, get involved in sites such as Critique Circle and Miss Snark’s First Victim and First Five Pages.
+4) Get real about writing and critiquing.
+To do so, get involved in sites such as Critique Circle, Miss Snark’s First Victim, First Five Pages and Wattpad.
 Search for blogs where people post beta readers match-ups (like Reddit).
 And, if you have the money, employ some professional readers/editors.

 5) If you can afford it, go to conferences.
 There are many to choose from including my personal favorite, SCBWI.